piko-framework/piko-framework.github.io/index.md

 # Piko Framework

-Piko is a micro Framework to build [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) web applications.
+**A PHP micro Framework to build Web applications with a minimalist and essential implementation.**

+## MVC

+Piko uses the well known [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architectural pattern.
+Models manage data, Views display data and Controllers bind models to views.

+## Fast and Lightweight

-It requires no dependencies and its size is under 100kB once installed.
+Piko has been implemented with performances in mind.
+Requests are routed quickly and views use pure PHP.
+It requires no dependencies and its code has a small footprint (under 100kB once installed).

-The framework approach is minimalist in its implementation but offer a powerful and solid base to construct any kind of project.
+## Modular
+MVC logic is packaged inside modules which compose the application.
+This design encourages code re-usability.

-### Features:
+## Features:

 - Modular MVC routing
 - Database management (via PDO)